discover the association of independent methodists

 How does a minister apply for credentials?

-- Fill it out completely and return it to our office with a non-refundable $25.00 Application Fee to: Association of Independent Methodists, 405 Marquis Street, Jackson, MS 39206.
+- Fill it out completely and return it to our office with a non-refundable $50.00 Application Fee.

-- If the credentialing team deems that one meets the criteria in personal spirituality, theology, family, ministry training, experience, and education, then a person interview will be set up at the nearest location and time.
+- If the Pastor-Parish Relations Committee deems that one meets the criteria in personal spirituality, theology, family, ministry training, experience, and education, then a time for an interview will be scheduled, either via zoom or in person.

 - If approved, your credentials will be valid at the time of your active ministry in an AIM ministry or approved ministry and will be officially presented at the next annual meeting.

-- The things that the credentialing team will be looking for are: personal spirituality, conservative Wesleyan Theology, solid functional family (if married) and not hindered with indebtedness.
+- The things that the Pastor-Parish Relations Committee will be looking for are: personal spirituality, conservative Wesleyan Theology, solid functional family (if married) and not hindered with indebtedness.